Chase Sapphire Preferred® Card vs. Amex Blue Cash Preferred: Which is Best?

 The Blue Cash Preferred currently offers the following welcome bonus:

-The Sapphire Preferred has a much higher welcome bonus than the Blue Cash Preferred, especially if you transfer to Chase Ultimate Rewards’ airline and hotel partners.
+The Chase Sapphire Preferred has a much higher welcome bonus than the Blue Cash Preferred, especially if you transfer to Chase Ultimate Rewards’ airline and hotel partners.

 Earning Points / Cash Back